Updated July 4, 2023

 - It is better to convert the currency to the reporting currency for financial reporting.

 - It also includes the gains made in the conversion mode.
-Still, any losses caused in the conversion mode report as “accumulated other comprehensive income.”
+Still, any losses caused in the conversion mode are reported as “accumulated other comprehensive income.”

 - These investments can be easily converted to cash and must be short-term, usually with a maturity period of not more than three months or 90 days.